mistic100/devlog/content/posts/2025-12-custom-zigbee-light-bulb/index.md

 };
 ```

+And restart Z2M to load the new configuration for the device.

 ### Run the sunrise effect

 In order to animate the light from dim orange to bright white I use this [Light Transition Effect](https://github.com/Mirai-Miki/home-assistant-blueprints/blob/main/ha_light_transition_blueprint.yaml) blueprint in Home Assistant.
 The script looks like this: